 1. Cubano at Enriqueta’s Sandwich Shop

-If you want to experience Cuban culture without actually visiting Cuba, Miami is a good place to be.
+If you want to experience Cuban culture without visiting Cuba, Miami is a good place.
 As such, no visit to Miami would be complete without trying a Cubano, otherwise known as the Cuban sandwich.

 Address: 186 NE 29th St, Miami, FL 33137